Gimkhana/Empirical_Analysis_FM/README.md

 **Repository Structure**

-The repository is organized into three main folders:
+The repository is organized into four main folders:

-**1. Asset management**
+**1. Asset Management**

 This folder contains a variety of advanced portfolio management techniques and strategies, each implemented in R: